MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 ## Reducing the Data

-When I plot the the journey on OpenStreetMap or Google Maps, then I want to know the coordinates for the bounding box to display; and with an array I could use the [array_reduce()](http://php.net/manual/en/function.array-reduce.php) function () with a callback that works out the top and bottom latitudes, and the left and right longitudes for my bounding box.
+When I plot the journey on OpenStreetMap or Google Maps, then I want to know the coordinates for the initial bounding box to display; and with an array I could use the [array_reduce()](http://php.net/manual/en/function.array-reduce.php) function () with a callback that works out the top and bottom latitudes, and the left and right longitudes for my bounding box.
 With the aid of a `reduce()` function, I can do something similar with the Generator.

 ```
 function reduce(Traversable $filter, Callable $callback, $initial = null) {